baharev/sdopt-tearing/docs/index.rst

 systems of equations in the MFES problem.

 .. figure:: ./pics/MFES.png
-   :alt: The minimum feedback edge set of the directed graph is shown in red.
+   :alt: The 3 red edges form a minimum feedback edge set of the directed graph.
    :align: center
    :scale: 50%